In Flexitive, we use Folders and Sub-Folders to help organize your designs.

-Having a well defined Category structure makes it easier for you and the members of your team to find things quickly.
-This article details the Category structures we have found to be fast, easy to use and effective.
+Having a well-defined Folder structure makes it easier for you and the members of your team to find things quickly.
+This article details the Folder structures we have found to be fast, easy to use, and effective.

-To easily find design, we recommend clear and distinct labels for the categories in your Creative Library.
-Creating new categories and sub-categories is easy; check out our article on Creating New Categories.
+To easily find design, we recommend clear and distinct labels for the Folders in your Creative Library.
+Creating new folders and sub-folders is easy; check out our article on Creating New Folders.

-Some of the most common category structures are:
+Some of the most common folder structures are:

-- Category Name: Brand > Sub-Category Names: Products
+- Folder Name: Brand > Sub-Folder Names: Products

-Identifying your category by Brand and your sub-category by Products associated with that brand is an effective category structure if:
+Identifying your folder by Brand and your sub-folder by Products associated with that brand is an effective folder structure if:

 - You will be building design for a large number brands